Emergency Room Billing Services in Missouri

 Why Missouri Emergency Room Practices Need Specialized Billing

 Emergency Room billing itself is complex.
 ED billing uses the 99281-99285 code range with different documentation requirements than office-based E/M. Critical care (99291-99292) is time-based.
 Observation services have specific admission criteria.
 The No Surprises Act affects OON emergency billing.
 When you combine this coding complexity with Missouri's specific payer rules, authorization requirements, and 3 MO HealthNet managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving emergency room practices from Kansas City to Springfield and across Missouri.
+Go Medical Billing provides that expertise at 2.49% of collections, serving emergency room practices from Kansas City to Lee's Summit and across Missouri.

 Missouri Payer Challenges for Emergency Room